Fees & Support

 Additional support for those from disadvantaged backgrounds

-The definitions of what constitutes a student from a disadvantaged background used by the Turing Scheme can be found here.
+The definitions of what constitutes a student from a disadvantaged background used can be found here.

 Additional support for those with special educational needs and disabilities (SEND)